iambibhas/inpycon14/_posts/2014-07-12-open-spaces.md

 * Web scrapping with scrapy.
 * Learning science with [expeyes](http://www.expeyes.in/)

-From our side, this time, we plan to use the open spaces to host the speakers whose talks didn't make it into the main track.
-This way, the people who were interested in their topics can catch up with them at the event itself.
+Additionally, If you have proposed a talk that didn't make it in the schedule, you can come to venue and find a slot if available.
+That way, the people who are interested in the topic you proposed can catch up with you at the event itself.

 ## Getting in touch with others